Fabianopb/mcc-remote-ocr/README.md

 ## In this repository you will find

 ### Server
-The backend server is implemented with Python, using Tornado as the HTTP server framework.
+The backend server is implemented with Python 3, using Tornado as the HTTP server framework.
 The main backend application is in _server.py_, and some helper functions are in _helpers.py_ and _db_safe.py_.

 The backend runs in a Docker container, which is defined in _Dockerfile_.
+The container uses the official Python image.
 The Docker container is deployed in a Kubernetes cluster on Google Container Engine.
 The cluster components are defined in _server/cluster/backend.yaml_.

 The backend uses MongoDB as a database.
 The MongoDB cluster deployment functionality is in _server/cluster/sidecar_.
 The Makefile and .yaml definitions have been copied and slightly altered from https://github.com/cvallance/mongo-k8s-sidecar.